sanjay1133/wp-wpml-code-snippet/README.md

 ## Overview

-This is a list of useful **WordPress** and **WPML** code snippets and functions that I often reference to enhance or clean up my sites.
+A curated collection of code snippets and functions designed to optimize and improve **WordPress** and **WPML** websites.
+These resources can be used to enhance functionality, clean up code, and streamline development processes.

 **Note:** Please be careful and make backups!